alaurenzi70/class-conditional-cp-data-augmentation/README.md

 ## `notebooks/real_examples/`

 **1. `WMDD_dataset_selection_from_wm811k.ipynb`** — builds the subset of
-WM-811K and its splits.

-**2–5.** Training notebooks for the four classifiers: a CNN trained from scratch, EfficientNet-B0, ResNeXt-50 and CoaT-Tiny, the last three fine-tuned from ImageNet weights.
+WM-811K used in the study and splits it into training, validation, calibration and test sets.

+**2. `WM_train_models.ipynb`** — fine-tunes EfficientNet-B0, ResNeXt-50 and
+CoaT-Tiny from ImageNet weights.

+**3. `WM_train_CNN.ipynb`** — trains the convolutional network from scratch.

+**4. `WM_CNN_export.ipynb`** and **5. `WM_models_export.ipynb`** — compute, for
-**6. `wm-train-export.ipynb`** — computes, for every held-out wafer and every element of $D_4$, the predicted probabilities of each fitted model, and writes them as `<tag>_probs.npy` of shape `(8, n, 8)` together with the labels and a metadata file.
-The eight forward passes are done once here; the conformal notebook then resamples calibration/test splits of an array already in memory.
-Exports are reused when the checkpoint and the held-out set are unchanged, which is verified through a SHA1 of the held-out index.
+every held-out wafer and every element of $D_4$, the predicted probabilities of the fitted models, and write them as `<tag>_probs.npy` of shape `(8, n, 8)` together with the labels and a metadata file.
+The two notebooks differ only in the framework, Keras for the convolutional network and timm for the three fine-tuned architectures.
+The eight forward passes are done once here; the conformal notebook then resamples calibration/test splits of an array already in memory, so the cost does not scale with the number of replications.
+An export is reused when the checkpoint and the held-out set are unchanged, which is verified through a SHA1 of the held-out index.

-**7. `7_WM_real_data_models.ipynb`** — the conformal analysis: 300
+**6. `WM_real_data_models.ipynb`** — the conformal analysis.
+Three hundred
 calibration/test splits at $\alpha \in \{0.10, 0.01\}$, comparing classwise APS, classwise TTA-Avg and classwise orbit-averaged APS, with marginal and clustered conformal prediction as baselines and the naive multi-copy construction as a diagnostic.
+Reports coverage, prediction-set size and the within-orbit score variance, the last of which measures how far the transformations depart from leaving the class-conditional distributions invariant.

 ##RemarK:
 The wafer-map study needs the fitted classifiers, archived at